rmarkonda/conveyor-chat/README.md

 # conveyor-chat
-conveyor chat app using nodejs and aws
+conveyor chat app using nodejs and aws.
-Using AWS Amplify.